The Hidden Story Underneath My Story

 Besides, I always tell Karl I am making sure he gets his 10,000 steps in 🙂.

 It made so much sense.
 The last class of the year.
 A cold Autumn day.
-Being there to close it out together.
+Being there to close it out at our favorite spot together, the place that has awakened me; a gift from my father.

 The long list of waiting things could wait another day.
 What I’m more aware of than ever is that there is a story continually taking shape; when I settle down and listen to my life, I know what to do.